illus0r/lakruzz/en/_posts/2014-12-16-dewalokam+day+2.md

 It feels like I've been run over by a bus - but still it feels good.

 ## Interesting Danish accent
-Cinta has arranged a school visit for some of the other guests who are retired teachers.
+Sinta has arranged a school visit for some of the other guests who are retired teachers.
 We're invited too.
 I sounds interesting to see an Indian catholic public school so we're in.
 It happens immediately after breakfast, so we have to rush off at a quater past nine, the car with the teachers and Richard who also joined us on the morning walk are already there, sitting in the principals office when we arrive.

 The principal is a catholic priest, he greets us all at his office and asks us all where we're from, he finds it very interesting that were Danish.
 "That is good and interesting, I like to train my students by having them listen to different accents".
 I should have gotten suspicious by that remark, but I didn't think anything of it at the time.